JRJWegener/hard_drive_ML_capstone_project/README.md

 ## Structure

-The data import and target creating happens in this [notebook](notebooks/import_target_creation.ipynb).
+The data import and target creation happens in this [notebook](notebooks/import_target_creation.ipynb).
 There is one notebook where we did [exploratory Data Analysis](notebooks/EDA.ipynb).
 After EDA we prepared the data for modeling in the [transforming](notebooks/transforming.ipynb) notebook.
 If you want to see the modeling part, [here](notebooks/modeling.ipynb) is the place to look.